acetaminophen, dextromethorphan, and pseudoephedrine (cont.)

 What should I discuss with my healthcare provider before taking acetaminophen, dextromethorphan, and pseudoephedrine?

-Ask a doctor or pharmacist about using acetaminophen, dextromethorphan, and pseudoephedrine if you have:
+Ask a doctor or pharmacist if it is safe for you to take acetaminophen, dextromethorphan, and pseudoephedrine if you have:

-Acetaminophen, dextromethorphan, and pseudoephedrine may pass into breast milk and could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Acetaminophen, dextromethorphan, and pseudoephedrine may pass into breast milk and may harm a nursing baby.
+Decongestants may also slow breast milk production.
+Do not use this medicine without a doctor's advice if you are breast-feeding a baby.

 How should I take acetaminophen, dextromethorphan, and pseudoephedrine?